How to Get the Dog Smell Out of House If You’re Trying to Sell

 How can I minimize future dog smells in my home?

-- Grooming services every four to six weeks that typically costs between $30-$90
+• Grooming services every four to six weeks, which typically costs between $25 to $180

-- Thoroughly brushing your dog every couple of days to manage shedding
+• Regular brushing every couple of days to manage shedding

 Fresh ideas for your home:

-- Treating stains quickly because the longer they set the likely they’ll sit, and stay
+• Treat stains quickly because the longer they set the more likely they’ll sit and stay

-“If you have a pet, the most important thing to do is ask people that have not been to your home before or very often, could you please be honest and tell me if you smell anything that’s not great,” says Kaminsky.
-After getting this feedback, Kaminsky suggests looking at the materials that would likely retain the smell and determine if it can either be cleaned or replaced.
+“If you have a pet, the most important thing to do is ask people [who] have not been to your home before or very often [if they could please] be honest and tell me if you smell anything that’s not great,” says Kaminsky.
+After getting this feedback, Kaminsky suggests looking at the materials that would likely retain the smell and determining if they can either be cleaned or replaced.

-Spring into cleaning: Clean and freshen up every area of your house, especially where your dog hangs out and use a blacklight to see every stain, if you dare…
+• Spring into cleaning: Clean and freshen up every area of your house, especially where your dog hangs out, and use a blacklight to see every stain.

 Ready to find an agent who can help your sale smell sweet?